TomPace101/nanopore_diffusion/notes.md

 Tried solving Poisson by itself first, but couldn't get results into the mixed function space.

 _ISSUE_ figure out a way to get t=0 into the same VTK file as the other timesteps

-_FEATURE_ greater modularity in data extraction functions

-Right now, everything is going into solver_general.
-But not all the output functions there are appropriate for that, really.
-This might be a good use case for multiple inheritance.
-Or, maybe even better, have a module of just extraction functions, which are not part of a class.
-Then, in the class definitions, you can just assign them to class members.

 _FEATURE_ scaling factor on x and y values to do unit conversions